Dacryocystocele

 Dacryocystocele (Dacryocystitis) or timo cyst is a benign, bluish-gray mass in the inferomedial canthus that develops within a few days or weeks after birth.
 The uncommon condition forms as a result as a consequence of narrowing or obstruction of the nasolacrimal duct, usually during prenatal development.
 Nasolacrimal duct obstruction disrupts the lacrimal drainage system, eventually creating a swelling cyst in the lacrimal sac area by the nasal cavity.
 The location of the cyst can cause respiratory dysfunction, compromising the airway.
 The obstruction ultimately leads to epiphora, an abundance of tear production.

 Signs and symptoms

 Dacryocystocele is a condition that can occur to all, at any age.
 However, the population most affected by this rare condition are infants.
 The intensity of the symptoms may vary depending on the type of dacryocystocele.
-There are three types of dacrycystocele: acute, congenital and chronic.
+There are three types of dacryocystocele: acute, congenital and chronic.
 Acute dacryocystocele is a bacterial infection, that includes symptoms such as fever and pus from the eye region.
 While, chronic dacryocystocele is less severe.
 People with the chronic form of the condition experience symptoms of pain or discomfort from the corner of the eye.
 Congenital is the dacryocystocele form that appears in infants.
 The infant may have watering or discharge from the eyes.

 Common symptoms of all types of dacryocystocele include: